dalijolijo/tna-btx/README.md

 # TNA

-TNA translates raw bitcoin transaction into bitdb document format, which allows for powerful queries into the bitcoin universe.
+TNA translates raw bitcore transaction into bitdb document format, which allows for powerful queries into the bitcore universe.

 ![protein](./protein.png)

-TNA can be used as a standalone tool for quickly making sense of bitcoin raw transactions, and also powers [bitd](https://github.com/fountainhead-cash/bitd) which stores the transformed format into MongoDB to form the basis of [BitDB](https://bitdb.fountainhead.cash).
+TNA can be used as a standalone tool for quickly making sense of bitcore raw transactions, and also powers [bitd](https://github.com/dalijolijo/bitd-btx) which stores the transformed format into MongoDB to form the basis of [BitDB](https://bitdb.bch.sx/).

 # Installation

 ```
-npm install --save fountainhead-tna
+npm install
 ```

 # Usage

 There are two methods:

-1. **fromHash:** Generates bitdb document from transaction hash. (requires a local bitcoin node for JSON-RPC)
+1. **fromHash:** Generates bitdb document from transaction hash. (requires a local bitcore node for JSON-RPC)
-2. **fromTx:** Generates bitdb document from raw transaction (Local operation and doesn't require a bitcoin node)
+2. **fromTx:** Generates bitdb document from raw transaction (Local operation and doesn't require a bitcore node)

 ## 1. fromHash

 Generate bitdb document format from transaction hash

 ```
-const TNA = require('fountainhead-tna');
+const TNA = require('tna-btx');
 (async function() {
   let result = await TNA.fromHash("3a737de7faa2ae1914f57ca0a11fd471334e40d4079d98cd77d27727e388b09d")
   console.log(result)